shinmao/shinmao.github.io/posts/play-with-docker/index.md

 manually run a consistant service

 ![](/3-16-21/docker-d.png)
 Here you can see that `great_carson` runs the command of ping in container in the background.
+A recommended way is to use `docker run -d img /bin/bash`.
 Of course, you would like to **go into** the container to take a look, you might like to run `attach` command to do it.
 ![](/3-16-21/docker-attach.png)
 Here you can see that I try to attach the ping service container.
 However, after I tried to exit the container, then the service and container also stopped by the way.
 The solution is to use `-td` option when running the command of `docker run`.